NuevoFoundation/workshops/themes/docdock/exampleSite/content/create-page/page-slide.md

 ## Formating
 Use your common Markdown syntax you use in Hugo, don't forget, you can put html tags too.

-{{%notice info %}} Special syntax (in html comment) is available for adding attributes to Markdown elements.
+{{% notice info  %}} Special syntax (in html comment) is available for adding attributes to Markdown elements.
 This is useful for fragments, amongst other things.
-{{%/notice%}}
+{{% /notice%}}

 Please read the [{{%icon book%}} doc from hakimel](https://github.com/hakimel/reveal.js/#instructions)